hamfat/hamfat.github.io/_pages/about.md

   </div>
 </div>
 </body>
-<embed src="https://hamfat.github.io/files/HariDaB_2020.pdf" type="application/pdf" />[Paper I](https://hamfat.github.io/files/HaRiDaB_2020.pdf){: .btn .btn--inverse .btn--small}, <embed src="https://hamfat.github.io/files/BMB_II.pdf" type="application/pdf" />[Paper II](https://hamfat.github.io/files/BMB_II.pdf){: .btn .btn--inverse .btn--small}

 Before joining Massey, I received an MSc in Mathematical Sciences from African Institute for Mathematical Sciences in Ghana and a B.Tech in Industrial Mathematics from the Federal University of Technology, Akure in Nigeria.
 I also had a diploma in Statistics from the Federal Polytechnic Ede in Osun State, Nigeria.

 News
 ===
 * December 2021.
-Our paper on Modified Morris_Lecar model is accepted for publication in European Physical Journal B
+Our paper on Modified Morris_Lecar model accepted for publication in European Physical Journal B.
 * December 2021. <a href="https://www.maths.usyd.edu.au/u/integrable/posters/fatoyimbo.pdf">Poster presentation</a> at the <a href="https://www.maths.usyd.edu.au/u/integrable/index.html">Ninth Workshop on Integrable Systems</a>, The University of Sydney, Australia.
 * August 2021.
 PhD abstract published in the <a href="http://nzmathsoc.org.nz/downloads/newsletters/NZMSnews142_Aug2021.pdf?t=1630274000"> NZMS</a> newsletter.
 * July 2021.
 I received a Travel Award in the form of a registration waiver for the <a href="https://www.siam.org/conferences/cm/conference/an21"> SIAM Annual Meeting (AN21)</a>.